@ibnlanre/portal

 console.log(listStore.items.$get()); // Output: [4, 5, 6]

-To modify the array (e.g., add, remove, or update elements), use a functional update with $set()
+- To modify the array (e.g., add, remove, or update elements), use a functional update with `$set()` on the array's store property.
+This ensures immutability by creating a new array.

 const userListStore = createStore({